TOD-theses/paper-T-RACE/main.typ

 == TOD candidates
 We will refer to a transaction pair $(T_A , T_B)$, where $T_A$ was executed before $T_B$ and $colls(T_A , T_B) != nothing$ as a TOD candidate.

 A TOD candidate is not necessarily TOD or approximately TOD, for instance consider the case that $T_B$ only reads the value that $T_A$ wrote but never uses it for any computation.
-This would be a TOD candidate, as they have a collision, however the result of executing $T_B$ is not impacted by this collision.
+This would be a TOD candidate, as they have a collision, however the result of executing $T_B$ is not influenced by this collision.

 If $(T_A , T_B)$ is approximately TOD, then $(T_A , T_B)$ must also be a TOD candidate.
 We can only have $Delta_T_B changesDiffer Delta'_T_B$ if the state it accesses or modifies differs between the normal and reverse scenario.
 For this to happen, $T_A$ must modify this state, therefore $(W_T_A sect R_T_B) union (W_T_A sect W_T_B) != nothing$.
 This is equivalent to $colls(T_A, T_B) != nothing$, showing that $(T_A, T_B)$ must be a TOD candidate.